Mahoonagh: Rail

 The nearest passenger rail is Charleville, County Cork.
 This lies on the Cork-Dublin line.
 The Limerick-Dublin line via Limerick Junction County Tipperary is also accessible.

 Air

-No commercial airports are situated in County Limerick and the parish's needs are serviced from Shannon Airport, N19 road in County Clare, Kerry Airport Farranfore, N23 road County Kerry and Cork Airport, N27 road County Cork, all are within 1 hour's drive.
+No commercial airports are situated in County Limerick and the parish's needs are serviced from Shannon Airport, N19 road in County Clare, Kerry Airport Farranfore, N23 road County Kerry and Cork Airport, N27 road County Cork, all are within an hour's drive.

 Education

 There is one primary school within the village known as Mahoonagh National School and it is situated on the site of the Old Saint Nicholas Church.

 History

 Name and early history

 The present day name of Mahoonagh comes from the Irish 'Maigh Tamhnach', which means 'the plain of the tree stumps' or 'the plain of the clearings'.
 The village of Mahoonagh is more commonly known as Castlemahon village, although Mainchín Seoighe tells us that the origin of this place name is unclear, there being neither parish nor townland of that name.

 In the Civil Survey of 1654–56 the spelling is Mahownagh, Mahoonagh (or Castlemahon as it is locally known), at that time, the parish was in the Glenquin Division of the barony of Upper Connello.
 There is no exact known date for the founding of the parish.
 In the sixteenth century, Mahoonagh was divided up into three parts called Trean Tawnaghe, Treanmeane and Treanfaltaghe.

 The ruins of a large square tower about 30 ft high, exist near Castlemahon and gives the name to the village.
 Near it is a circular building, with a high conical roof of stone.
 It was a fortress erected about 1490 by the Fitzgeralds.

 Cormac MacCarthaigh became the King of Munster in 1123 when his brother Tadhg died.
 According to Mainchín Seoighe, Cormac was known as Cormac Muighe Thamhnach because he had his residence in Mahoonagh.
 Cormac led an expedition against the O'Connor's of Connacht.
 However, he was displaced as king in 1127 and was killed in 1138 in his house in Maigh Thamhnach by the O'Briens.
 Previously, it was recorded that Cellachan, the King of Cashel was killed at Mahoonagh in 954.

 Emigrants to North America from Mahoonagh include Michael Scanlon, the "Fenian Poet," Thomas Scanlan, Mayor of Houston, Texas in the 1800s, William Fleming, Grandfather of Harry Raymond Fleming, Canadian Member of Parliament and Great Great Grandfather of Michael P. Fleming, Elected Harris County Attorney (Houston, Texas).